A density counterpart of the Scheepers covering property: Spaces of functions and FU spaces

 Let now $O$ be an open neighborhood of some $x_l,$ $l\in K$.
 Since $\la y^l_i:i\in\w \ra$ converges to $x_l$, we have that $y^l_i\in O$ for all but finitely many $i\in\w$.
 In particular, $O$ contains $y^l_{i(k,l)}$ for all but finitely many $k\in K\setminus (l+1)$, and $y^l_{i(k,l)}\in F^0_{m_k}\subset F_{m_k}$ for all $k\in K\setminus(l+1)$.
 Thus, $O\cap F_{m_k}\neq\emptyset$ for all but finitely many $k\in K$.
 All in all, for every open non-empty $U\subset X$, $U\cap F_{m_{k}}\neq\emptyset$ for all but finitely many $k\in K$, which clearly yields the $S$-separability of $X$. $\Box$

-\textbf{Acknowledgments.} A part of the results presented in this paper was obtained in July 2024 when the third named author visited the first named one at the University of S$\tilde{\mathrm{a}}$o Paulo in S$\tilde{\mathrm{a}}$o Carlos.
-The third named author would like to thank the first one and his institute members for their great hospitality.
+\textbf{Acknowledgments.} The second author would like to thank the “National Group for Algebraic and Geometric Structures, and their Applications” (GNSAGA– INdAM) for generous support for this research.
+A part of the results presented in this paper was obtained in July 2024 when the third named author visited the first named one at the University of S$\tilde{\mathrm{a}}$o Paulo in S$\tilde{\mathrm{a}}$o Carlos.
+This visit was supported by FAPESP grant 2023/00595-6.
+The third named author would like to thank the first one and his institute members for their great hospitality.\\

+The authors express their gratitude to the referee for the thorough reading of the manuscript and the suggested corrections and improvements.